-If the internet had been widely available 20 years ago, this site would be 20 years old.
+If the internet had been widely available 30+ years ago, this site would be 30+ years old.
 Seriously.

-In the ancient 80s, when I was 15 years old, I had an epiphany.
+In the ancient ’80s, when I was 15 years old, I had an epiphany.
 All the rock stars I loved were, in fact — get this — real people.
 They went to real people places and did real people things.
 They didn’t have their own elevators (usually) and actually had to walk from the car or bus into the hotel or venue or wherever they were going.

 “They” are always on the other side of the screen and on the other side of the velvet rope.
-If you’re don’t know someone who can snag you a backstage pass, you’ll see them onstage during their tour, and that’s usually good enough.
+If you’re don’t know someone who can snag you a backstage pass, you’ll see them on stage during their tour, and that’s usually good enough.

 Well, it wasn’t quite good enough for me.
 I had already read all about these people, loved their music and wanted to see them in concert.

 How cool was it that I could meet and interview my favorite bands — mainly British and Australian groups — all because of my little stapled, photocopied “magazine” thingy?
 Very… and way more fun than homework.

 Don’t think that I make any claim to being a great photographer or writer — I was just doing what I loved to do, guerilla-style.

 Everyone was so insanely nice to me and to my friends.
 So earnest and dedicated, I think they saw me as a cute little wannabe writer — not your average everyday groupie.

 I’ve also been the editor-in-chief of two national print magazines, freelanced for several other major publications, and have worked on other projects both in print and online.
 (I also worked for a few years in the music business and was married to a British drummer — I met him on his first US tour — but those are stories for another time, children.)

 Here on andwhatsnext.com, I have compiled some of my photos, autographs, backstage passes and other assorted goodies — along with some of my recollections.
 It’s about time these memories came out of their boxes and into the world!